 (Gen 9:1-6) And God blessed Noah and his sons, and said to them, Be fruitful, and multiply, and replenish the earth.
 And the fear of you and the dread of you shall be on every beast of the earth, and on every fowl of the air, on all that moves on the earth, and on all the fishes of the sea; into your hand are they delivered.
 Every moving thing that lives shall be meat for you; even as the green herb have I given you all things.
 But flesh with the life thereof, which is the blood thereof, shall you not eat.
 And surely your blood of your lives will I require; at the hand of every beast will I require it, and at the hand of man; at the hand of every man’s brother will I require the life of man.
 Whoever sheds man’s blood, by man shall his blood be shed: for in the image of God made he man.

-What do you see in this passage?
-Why have I selected this passage?
-Why haven’t I selected the passages concerning the life of Noah and his family in the ark?
-Because they do not have much to do with the subject we want to fellowship about today.
-What we are concerned about is .
-If you want to know about those things, you can read them in .
-We will not talk about them here.
-Today we will mainly talk about the subject concerning how to ’s deeds.
+What do you see from this passage?
+Why did I choose these verses?
+Why didn’t I take an excerpt of Noah and his family’s life on the ark?
+Because that information doesn’t have much connection to the topic we’re communicating today.
+What we are paying attention to is God’s disposition.
+If you want to know about those details, then you can pick up to have a read yourselves.
+We won’t talk about it here.
+The main thing we are talking about today is about how to ’s actions.

-A Selected Passage from “God’s Work, God’s Disposition, and God Himself (II)”
+A Selected Passage from “God’s Work, God’s Disposition, and God Himself I”

 in A Continuation of The Word Appears in the Flesh